Rostam Khan (sepahsalar under Safi): Involvement in Georgia and last years

-At the head of an Iranian army, Rostam Khan helped a fellow Muslim Georgian in the Safavid service and a younger brother of his father's suzerain Bagrat Khan, Khosrow Mirza, secure the throne of Kartli, which Khosrow Mirza officially acceded to under the name of Rostam on 18 February 1633.
+At the head of an Iranian army, Rostam Khan helped a fellow Muslim Georgian in the Safavid service and a younger brother of his father's suzerain Bagrat Khan, Khosrow Mirza, secure the throne of Kartli, which Khosrow Mirza officially acceded to under the name of Rostom on 18 February 1633.
 However, Rostam Khan Saakadze's excesses in dealing with the Georgian opposition, especially his devastating raid into the Tsitsishvili family estates, occasioned the split between the two.
 The contemporary Georgian accounts attribute Rostam Khan's relentlessness to his painful childhood memories associated with the persecution of his family.

-Recalled from Kartli by the Iranian government, Rostam Khan Saakadze was commander in Khorasan at the accession of king Abbas II in 1642.
-In early 1643, he was based in Mashhad to organize an effort to retake Qandahar from the Mughal Empire.
-The new king's vizier Saru Taqi considered him a personal rival and secured a decree to put him to death for having refused to obey an order from the capital.
+Recalled from Kartli by the Iranian government, Rostam Khan Saakadze was commander in Khorasan at the accession of Shah Abbas II in 1642.
+In early 1643, he was based in Mashhad to organize an effort to retake Kandahar from the Mughal Empire.
+The new shah'a vizier Saru Taqi considered him a personal rival and secured a decree to put him to death for having refused to obey an order from the capital.
 Rostam was executed in Mashhad, while his brother, the divan-begi Aliqoli, was dismissed from his post.

 Nevertheless, even after Rostam Khan's downfall, his offspring continued to hold prominent positions in the Safavid Empire.
 His son Safiqoli (d.
 1679) served as a governor and divanbegi, whereas his other son Bijan, namesake to Rostam Khan's father, served as governor (beglarbeg) of the Azerbaijan province.